Frequently Asked Questions about the state's proposed Occidental Land Purchase

 Should the State end up purchasing the property, the Legislature could decide to replace the investment funds through appropriations from the LSRA or decide to bond to replace that amount.

-Q: The State of Wyoming just received $1.25 billion from the Federal Government under the The Coronavirus Aid, Relief, and Economic Security (CARES) Act.
-Can any of these funds be used to make up lost revenue due to the State, or used to purchase the Occidental property?
+Q: The State of Wyoming received $1.25 billion from the Federal Government under the The Coronavirus Aid, Relief, and Economic Security (CARES) Act.
+Could any of those funds been used to make up lost revenue due to the State, or used to purchase the Occidental property?

 A: No. To date Congress has prohibited the use of these funds to replace lost revenue to the State.
 CARES Act funds can only be used to reimburse costs and losses to private businesses and individuals directly related to the COVID-19 pandemic.

-Q: Should the State use investment funds for this purchase, doesn’t that mean that we lose the short term investment value of those funds until that revenue stream is replaced?
+Q: If the State had used investment funds for this purchase, would that have meant that we lose the short-term investment value of those funds until that revenue stream is replaced?

 A: Yes, there will be transaction costs such as these.
 However, again, based upon the experts’ advice, it is projected that short-term losses would be more than made up within a reasonable period of time should Wyoming purchase the assets.

-Q: Isn’t the State just doubling down on fossil fuels, in which we are currently heavily invested?
+Q: Was the State considering doubling down on fossil fuels, in which we are currently heavily invested?

-A: No. This investment opportunity looks at the economic value of the entire package.
-The potential of diversifying the State’s investment portfolio is one of the reasons to consider this proposal.
+A: No. This investment opportunity looked at the economic value of the entire package.
+The potential of diversifying the State’s investment portfolio is one of the reasons elected officials considered this proposal.
 Currently only a very small percentage of the State’s investment funds on the S&P index are energy-related.
 In addition, there is the potential of additional surface property that could be managed for multiple-use including grazing, hunting, recreation, wind, solar and other economic possibilities.

-Q: Hasn’t the Governor gone around the legislature by deciding to use investment funds for the purchase of this asset?
+Q: Did the Governor go around the legislature when he decided to use investment funds for the purchase of this asset?
 Shouldn’t the legislature be involved in a deal of this magnitude?